teamcapybara/capybara/README.md

 and if you have your Capybara specs in a different directory, then tag the example groups with `type: :feature` or `type: :system` depending on which type of test you're writing.

+If you are using Rails system specs please see [their documentation](https://relishapp.com/rspec/rspec-rails/docs/system-specs/system-spec#system-specs-driven-by-selenium-chrome-headless) for selecting the driver you wish to use.

 If you are not using Rails, tag all the example groups in which you want to use Capybara with `type: :feature`.